 Located approximately a 45 minute drive from Niagara Falls, Canada, the Buffalo Niagara International Airport hosts approximately 100 non-stop flights a day.
 A reminder that even if you flew to Buffalo from a city within the United States, you will need a passport to cross the border into Niagara Falls, Canada.
 You can find information on how to get from Buffalo to Niagara Falls here.

 The GO Train is part of GO Transit, the regional transit provider for the Greater Toronto and Hamilton areas.
+The GO Train offers weekday commuter service from Niagara Falls to Toronto in the morning, with one return trip in the evening.
 Weekend only train service runs from Toronto to Niagara Falls during May long weekend, and then every weekend from July 1st through to Labour Day.
 WEGO is available at the train station to transport you to your destination, as are taxis and Ubers.

 As Canada’s national passenger rail service, VIA Rail offers direct departures from Toronto, New York City and Cleveland to Niagara Falls once daily with evening return service.
 Connections from origins throughout Canada, especially Ontario and Quebec are readily available.